How to secure your chats with Matrix

 After you’ve signed in you’ll be greeted with a similar interface.
 Let’s create our first room by pressing the + button on the bottom left of the window.

-How to secure your chats with MatrixWe’ll just name it “Admin Room” for this test.
+We’ll just name it “Admin Room” for this test.

 Now we’ve got our own room that we can invite other users to!

-How to secure your chats with MatrixNeed to know how to do more with Riot?
+Need to know how to do more with Riot?
 They have a great FAQ with a few video tutorials on how to perform some basic tasks.

 While administering a Matrix server might be a bit of a learning curve it’s worth it if you value having control of your own data.
-If you want to dive more in-depth on how to setup other Matrix Synapse features I highly recommend that you head over to their GitHub page
+If you want to dive more in-depth on how to setup other Matrix Synapse features I highly recommend that you head over to their GitHub page.

 Sound like a bit too much?
 Let our team of experts manage your systems.